A parent guide to events and programs at Howard R. Driggs Elementary:

 4th Grade: Students participate in a Mountain Man Rendezvous as they learn about early Utah settlers.

 5th Grade: Students learn about the colonial times in the United States.
 They also spend a day at Junior Achievement Biz-town learning about business and employment.
-In the spring, 5th grade presents a patriotic music program for their families.

 Halloween Parade: Students can wear costumes to school on Halloween day.
 Drop your child off and stick around to watch the costume parade.
 Parents also host parties in individual classrooms.
 All kindergarten classes come in the morning.